codica2/script-best-practices/README.md

 ![Bash](https://cdn-images-1.medium.com/max/256/1*FEE98iWinlZBYkxBAG8MvA.png)

 [**Bash**](https://www.gnu.org/software/bash/) is an ideal systems language for UNIX or command line tasks.
 Of course in some cases it's better to use a systems language like C or Go.
-It can cover almost all of your problems, you just need to use it.
+But Bash can cover almost all of your problems, you just need to use it.

 * **Basic Rules**